1. Completed online application

 2. Nonrefundable application fee of $75

 When completing your University of Maryland Coalition application, you will be required to pay the fee on our secure website with a credit card at the time of application unless you have received a fee waiver.
 Fee waivers must be submitted prior to application completion for consideration.
 We cannot accept cash or check payments.

 Two letters of recommendation are required for a completed application: one from your school counselor and one from a teacher.
 Recommendations must be sent to us directly from the recommender.

 4. Official copy of your high school transcripts

 Your institution must submit an official copy of your high school transcripts listing all courses you have completed from all schools attended.
 Where appropriate, include official results and certificates of completion from national secondary school examinations such as GCSE/GCE, CBSE national and regional, CXC/CSEC and WAEC.
 Transcripts must be sent in the native language along with a certified English translation.

 5. Official copy of your college transcripts (if necessary)

-- Beginning with the Fall 2018 admissions cycle, the University of Maryland will require students to submit a third party academic evaluation for post-secondary/university credentials using either Educational Credential Evaluators (ECE) or Josef Silny & Associates (JS&A).
-Evaluations must be received by the appropriate application deadline.
+- The University of Maryland will require all students to submit a third party academic evaluation for only post-secondary/university credentials from one of the two evaluators listed below.
+Students with non-U.S. academic credentials are able to check the status of this requirement on their MyCoalition Checklist.
+Evaluations must be received by the appropriate deadline.

-- Please submit the course-by-course evaluation along with your original transcript(s) and a certified English translation of the transcript(s), if applicable.
-As well as your grade point average calculation and upper division course designations.
-If your evaluation is being completed by JS&A, upper division course designations must be submitted for students with more than one year of post-secondary/university education completed.
+- Requirements: course-by-course evaluation, original transcript(s) and a certified English translation of the transcript(s), grade point average calculation, upper division course designation for students with more than 1 year of post-secondary/university education completed.

 6. Official standardized test scores